 Overcoming the Most Common Problems Obtaining Italian Citizenship

-While some applications to become an Italian citizen proceed without issues, there are some common problems getting Italian citizenship that you might face.
-If you are applying for Italian citizenship and run into problems like these, there are steps you can take to overcome these obstacles.
+While some applications to become an Italian citizen proceed without issues, it’s not unusual to encounter some obstacles during the process.
+Below, we’ll cover some of the most common problems you may run into when applying for Italian citizenship and the steps you can take to overcome them.

 1. Italian Consulate Delays and Process Issues